laserjetprinter/FidgetSpinnerBlockChain/README.txt

 Created by: Natalie Davis 3/21/2018

-The following code creates a simple block chain, which creates blocks from input files.
+The following code creates a simple block chain, which generates blocks from the input.txt file.
 The data from the file is taken in and stored in the blocks as strings.
-The data in the input file is various sensor data - taken from a electromagnetic fidget spinner.
+The input is various sensor data - taken from an electromagnetic fidget spinner.
+However, data can be altered to fit need of any verification need.

 To compile the program run the following code on the command line: